dbli2000/SARS-CoV2-Bloom-Filter/README.md

 Scripts for simulating and plotting an approach for population-scale SARS-CoV2 testing, accompanying preprint.
 Most model details are in Supplementary Note 1 (PDF available in repo).

-An easy-to-use interactive graphing calculator for plotting/calculating error rates only accounting for barcode loss (you can vary any parameter in scenario 2) is available here: https://www.desmos.com/calculator/okym5pyunh.
+An easy-to-use interactive graphing calculator for plotting/calculating error rates only accounting for barcode loss is available here: https://www.desmos.com/calculator/okym5pyunh.
+You can vary any parameter in scenario 2.

 Files:
 - SARS_CoV_2_Testing_as_Bloom_Filter_s_.pdf is a PDF of Supplementary Note 1, describing the models.